Tire Blowout Accidents – Who is at Fault?

 Does Weather Impact Tire Pressure?

 Yes!
 Weather can have a serious impact on your car’s tire pressure.
 Tires lose pressure when the air is cold, and that could cause damage if not checked regularly.
+Extreme heat can also have a negative effect on tires.
+Hot roads can lead to the tires expanding which can lead to poorly maintained tires having their pressure increase to dangerous limits that can lead to the tire blowing out.
+The rubber on a tire that is worn down can give out under high heat conditions as well.
 Most vehicles newer than 2007 have a built-in tire pressure monitoring system equipped to detect low pressure.
 Owners of older vehicles may have to remember to check theirs manually.

 What Is Tread Separation?